 This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.
 Many thanks for supporting this website!

-If you’re looking for boutique hotels in San Diego, I’ve got good news for you.
-Since I’m a San Diego local, I’ve got the scoop on all the best San Diego boutique hotels!
+If you’re looking for unique hotels in San Diego?
+Staying in a hotel that’s connected to the local area always brings a special flavor to your trip, and there are so many fun things to do at night in San Diego, that you’re going to need a place to stay afterwards!
+Since I’m a San Diego local, I’ve got the scoop on all the best unique places to stay in San Diego!
 Here are my favorite picks, and a few things that I love about each hotel!

 The two areas in San Diego where I typically recommend that people stay are La Jolla and the Gaslamp Quarter.
-For more about each area, check out this post I did on the perfect itinerary for first-time visitors to San Diego.
+For more about each area, check out the perfect 3 day San Diego itinerary for first-time visitors to San Diego.

 Fortunately, there are boutique San Diego hotels in both of these neighborhoods!
 Here are my top choices, organized by geography.
 And whatever hotel you decide, check out my list of hotel room hacks to make your hotel stay even smoother.